-- Skaters waiting to test should remain in Dressing Room area until time for their warm up.
+- Skaters waiting for their assessment should remain in Dressing Room area until time for their warm up.

-- Skaters not checked in 15 minutes before the warm up commences for their test category will forfeit the opportunity to test.
-No credit will be issued and the test will be marked as a retry.
+- Skaters not checked in 15 minutes before the warm up commences for their Assessment category will forfeit the opportunity to be assessed.
+No credit will be issued and the Assessment will be marked as a retry.

-- Skaters should be courteous of other skaters taking Tests by keeping the volume of noise to a minimum while in the Dressing Room and by the boards.
+- Skaters should be courteous of other skaters taking Assessments by keeping the volume of noise to a minimum while in the Dressing Room and by the boards.

 - Parents are welcome and are strongly encouraged to attend and support the skaters.
 We request that you view your skater outside of the sliding doors or upstairs in the stands.

 - Parents with young skaters, we ask that you put on skates (don’t forget hard guards) outside of the sliding door and proceed to the Ice Captain for check in.
 Only skaters are permitted past the Ice Captains’ desk.